This post is also available in: Indonesia (Indonesian)

 What Is Company Liquidation in Indonesia?

-Liquidation means dissolution of the company as a legal entity which includes payment of obligations to creditors and distribution of the remaining assets to shareholders of the company.
+Liquidation means dissolving of the company as a legal entity which includes payment of obligations to creditors and distribution of the remaining assets to shareholders of the company.
 The liquidation process is initiated when your company is planning to end operations.
 You would need to sell your remaining assets.
 This is to pay off any debt you might still have.
 Your company is not planning to operate again in the future and you choose for the liquidation process.
 The company is still permitted to take legal action to the extent of issuing an order/liquidation.

 Company liquidation in Indonesia must be done based on the Company Law No. 40 the Year 2007.
 Liquidators are appointed from the Board of Directors.
 For dissolution, you need to consult a lawyer or legal consultant and engage a Notary.